yysun/apprun-site/src/pages/esm.md

 ## Import ES Module in Browser

-The **index.html** below is pattern to serve both bundled JS file and the module files.
+The **index.html** below is a pattern to serve both bundled JS file and the module files.

 ```javascript
 <!doctype html>